mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 The third is the realm of *movement*; that is, broadly speaking, the body.
 So, according to zazen, this is really regulation of the body.

 And fourth is the *internal organ system*.
 The internal organs work very smoothly, perfectly in balance when you do zazen; that is very important.
 And also in your daily living they must be going smoothly, perfectly in balance.
 This is the internal organ system.

 That is really regulation of the breath.
 Yesterday I told you the heart, lungs, intestines, nerves – the central nerves or [further out], whatever they are – you cannot control them.
 They are completely beyond human speculation, human control.
 Only the breath is one thing you can control.
 That’s why regulation of the breath is very important.

 The fifth is the *brain-nerve system*.
 So that is, according to zazen, regulation of mind.

 Also number six is, I told you yesterday, the *whole personality* or *total personality*; the personality that, according to general Buddhism, is *buddha-nature*, or according Buddhist psychology it is called *karma*.

 That total personality has a double face.
 One face is [the] karma you have carried from the past.
 And the other face is [that] that total personality is completely beyond human criticism; that is really buddha-nature.
 You cannot know what karma is, because karma comes from the beginningless past, and is going to the endless future.
-So that’s why in *Fukanzazengi*, Dōgen Zenji says, “The origin of the way is perfect and all-pervading.”
+So that’s why in *Fukanzazengi* Dōgen Zenji says, “The origin of the way is perfect and all-pervading.”

 And then also, if you do zazen, the original face of existence appears, manifests itself.
 That is, as Dōgen says in *Fukanzazengi*, [perfect and all-pervading]: the origin of the way, the origin of existence, is perfect and all-pervading.
 That is *buddha-nature*.
 If you do zazen, immediately [it] appears.
 That is what is called the original nature of existence manifesting itself.
 So Dōgen says in *Fukanzazengi*.